-^{}Pass - student must achieve minimum pass criteria in the appropriate assessment.
-Assessment #2: Othering and Stigma - The Culture Police Description: This is a commitment to engage in a dialogue through a discussion group on Canvas.
+Assessment #2: Othering and Stigma - The Culture Police

+Description: This is a commitment to engage in a dialogue through a discussion group on Canvas.
 You should start this assignment early in the course to meet all expectations without issue.
 This assignment will focus on taking a thoughtful look at society, systems and structures.

 The assignment description, details, and rubric will be posted on Canvas.
-For due date(s) see Assessment Table above.

 Assessment #3: Your Credo Description: The assignment will help students summarize and synthesize many course concepts and consolidate their commitment to good medical practice going forward.
 The assignment description, details, and rubric will be posted on Canvas.
-For due date(s) see Assessment Table above.

-Assessment #4 (Ethics Module - Term 1): Essay Description: Written essay focused on ethical principles, guidelines, and an understanding of ethical problems.
+Assessment #4 Description: (Ethics Module - Term 1): Essay Written essay focused on ethical principles, guidelines, and an understanding of ethical problems.
 See Canvas for details and marking rubric.

-Other Course Components Inter-cultural Development Inventory Completion Description: Completion of the Inter-cultural Development Inventory (IDI) to assess both individual and group cultural competency.
+Other Course Components

+Inter-cultural Development Inventory Completion

+Description: Completion of the Inter-cultural Development Inventory (IDI) to assess both individual and group cultural competency.
 Further details will be given in the first class of the course.

-Indigenous Health and Wellness Experience Description: The date and time for this experience will be announced at the beginning of the term.
+Indigenous Health and Wellness Experience

+- Description: The date and time for this experience will be announced at the beginning of the term.
 Please note that arrangements to commute need to be made.
 All students are required to attend this experience as part of the course.
-This experience supports Assessment #1.

-Location: Saskatoon: Wanuskewin Heritage Park, Penner Rd, Saskatoon, SK S7K 3J7 Regina: First Nations University of Canada; 1 First Nations Way, Regina, SK S42 7K2 For date(s) see One45 schedule.
+This experience supports Assessment #1. - Location: Saskatoon: Wanuskewin Heritage Park, Penner Rd, Saskatoon, SK S7K 3J7 Regina: First Nations University of Canada; 1 First Nations Way, Regina, SK S42 7K2 For date(s) see One45 schedule.

 Patient Family Partner Sessions 1 and 2

-Description: See Patient and Family Centered Care Handbook

-For due date(s) see One45 schedule.
+Description: See Patient and Family Centered Care Handbook For due date(s) see One45 schedule.